 The final scene is located just up the hill.
 There is a replica of the tomb with a large stone rolled away.
 Small groups can enter the tomb and find that it is empty.
 We really loved this visual on a beautiful Easter afternoon.
 It brought alive the story that we’ve told to our kids so many times.

 To find the Alpine Easter Walk, make your way to Alpine via the Timpanogos Highway or 100 E in American Fork.
 Head north on 5300 W in Highland toward Alpine, continue north through the round about.
 This road becomes Alpine Main Street and then continues up the hill and becomes Heritage Hills Drive.
-Watch for Eastview Ln (the sign is on the left side of the road).
-You can turn right and drive down and park right by the field, or you can park up at the top by the intersection and walk down.
+Watch for Eastview Ln.
+Park on the road and walk to the Alpine Easter Walk.
+Here is a map to help you find your way.